A Healthy Post Hysterectomy Diet Plan – The Ultimate Guide

 Soups – Broth-based soups like chicken noodles or vegetable soup are easy to digest.
 Avoid creamy soups.
 You can try, for instance, this Comforting Easy Homemade Vegetable Soup.

-Lean proteins – Good options include fish, chicken, eggs, beans, and lentils.
-Go for baked, grilled, or poached preparations rather than fried.
+Lean proteins: Good options include fish, chicken, eggs, beans, and lentils.
+Choose baked, grilled, or poached preparations rather than fried.

 Whole grains – Brown rice, quinoa, whole wheat pasta, oatmeal.
 These provide fiber, which aids digestion.